open-telemetry/opamp-spec/specification.md

 The OpAMP Server manages Agents that provide a client-side implementation of OpAMP protocol, further referred to as OpAMP Client or simply Client.
-OpAMP does not assume any particular relationship between the Agent and the Client, the Client can be run as a separate process with a different lifecycle than the Agent, a sidecar, a plugin, or be fully integrated into the Agent code.
+OpAMP does not assume any particular relationship between the Agent and the Client.
+The Client can be run as a separate process with a different lifecycle than the Agent, a sidecar, a plugin, or be fully integrated into the Agent code.

 The Agents can optionally send their own telemetry to an OTLP